top of page

 Laser Cutter, Arduino, Fusion 360, Adobe lllustrator

-While the previous lamp is designed for portability and comfort, this lamp is designed to seamlessly blend in the office workplace as an elegant lighting feature that dims in and out once turned on to help users regulate their breathing in a natural manner.
+This lamp is designed to seamlessly blend in the office workplace as an elegant lighting feature that dims in and out once turned on to help users slow their breathing in a natural manner and non-intrusive way.

 Ideation & Development